 3. Dr. Shaq Really Is a Doctor

 That's right, Shaquille O'Neal is a doctor.
 In 2012, O'Neal received his doctorate in education from Barry University.

-In 2000, eight years after O'Neal left college for the NBA, he earned his bachelor of arts in general studies from LSU.
+In 2000, eight years after O'Neal left college for the NBA, he earned his Bachelor of Arts in General Studies from LSU.
 Then, in 2005, he earned an MBA from the University of Phoenix.
-Finally, in 2012, O'Neal received his doctoral degree in education from Barry University.
+Finally, in 2012, O'Neal received his doctorate degree in education from Barry University.
 In his four years of study at Barry University, O'Neal accumulated a 3.81 grade point average.
 Call him Dr. Shaq.

-Ok, so he's not exactly Italian, but Kobe Bryant does have a great history with Italy.
+Ok, so he wasn't exactly Italian, but Kobe Bryant had a great history with Italy.
 When he was six years old, Bryant's family moved to Rieti, Italy.
 The move was made in order for Joe Bryant, Kobe's father, to play professional basketball in Italy, after he had been traded around the NBA for years.

 In Italy, Kobe Bryant learned to speak Italian fluently.
 Though basketball was always his first love, he also developed a passion for soccer.
 He played soccer often and fell in love with AC Milan, an Italian professional soccer team.
-To this day, Bryant still follows AC Milan and plays soccer as a hobby.
+Throughout his life, Bryant followed AC Milan and played soccer as a hobby.

-Though his Italian isn't perfect, Bryant is able to communicate in the language confidently.
-He has shown his Italian talents on multiple occasions including short interviews, at charity events, and with journalists and reporters.
-He has also put his soccer skills on display in a visit to Paris Saint Germain F.C., a professional French soccer team, where he played with the likes of famous soccer star Neymar.
+Though his Italian wasn't perfect, Bryant was able to communicate in the language confidently.
+He showed his Italian talents on multiple occasions, including short interviews, at charity events, and with journalists and reporters.
+He also put his soccer skills on display in a visit to Paris Saint Germain F.C., a professional French soccer team, where he played with the likes of famous soccer star Neymar.

 © 2017 Micah Reum